S0k0l-K/Data_Challenge_1_Group_7/README.md

 To train and evaluate the neural network:

 1. Ensure the dataset is downloaded as described in the previous section.
 2. Run `mobilenet.py` with your desired parameters.
-For example:

-python mobilenet.py --nb_epochs 10 --batch_size 64 --balanced_batches

 ## Additional Information for Plotting Functionality